Kingerthanu/CPP_QueueStack_CardGame/README.md

 **The Breakdown:**

+This C++ Program Uses The Terminal In Order To Do IO.

 Uses ADT of queue and stack in card game in which a varying amount of players decided by user are dealed seven cards in a dealer stack of cards in the range of 1-13.
 There are 2 multiplied by the player size amount of each card in the dealers deck.